gitter-badger/JNsolve/README.md

 ##Licence
 The MIT License (MIT)

-Copyright (c) 2015 Jesús Edel Cereceres with Andres Gonzalez and Marco Godinez as collaborators, 4yopping and all the related trademarks
+Copyright (c) 2015 Jesús Edel Cereceres with Andrés González and Marco Godínez as collaborators, 4yopping and all the related trademarks

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal